kalkih/passport-appointment-bot/README.md

 Download `config.json` & `passport-appointment-bot` for your OS from the [latest release](https://github.com/kalkih/passport-appointment-bot/releases/latest), place them in the same folder.

-1. Edit the configuration file you downloaded (`config.json`) with text editor of choice, see [Configuration](#configuration) for option descriptions
+1. Edit the configuration file downloaded (`config.json`) with any text editor, see [Configuration](#configuration) for information on the options
-2. Run the executable you downloaded `passport-appointment-bot`
+2. Run the executable downloaded earlier `passport-appointment-bot`
-3. The bot will open a webpage where the user is required to solve a captcha in order to proceed
+3. The bot will prompt for BankID identification (BankID is now required in order to book an appointment)
 4. The bot will search until an appointment is found
-5. The bot will once again open a webpage where the user is required to solve a captcha in order to proceed
-6. The bot will proceed with the booking and a booking confirmation should be sent to the configured email and will also be displayed in the program
+5. A booking confirmation will be sent to the configured email and/or phonenumber specified in the config, it will also be displayed in the application

 ### Run from source